hakuhodo-technologies/scope-rl/docs/documentation/visualization.rst

     <div class="white-space-20px"></div>

 Moreover, the evaluation of OPE/OPS can also be done by visualizing the top-:math:`k` Risk-Return Tradeoff (RRT) metrics.
-Note that the following figures are applicable to all the point-wise performance estimate including expected policy value, variance, CVaR, and lower quartile.
+Note that the following figures are applicable to all the point-wise performance estimates including expected policy value, variance, CVaR, and lower quartile.

 .. card::
     :width: 75%